 The Center for Environmental Studies offers funding to support summer endeavors, including scholarly research, career-related internships, and creative projects.

 All Williams students are eligible to apply for CES funding, regardless of major, concentration, or year (graduating seniors are not eligible).
-All proposals must demonstrate an environmental component, although our interpretation of “environmental” is broad.
+All proposals must demonstrate an environmental component.

 The CES Summer Grants Program does not provide funding for internships that are primarily manual labor, such as trail work or farm work.
-Further, the Program does not provide funding for workshops or classes.
+Further, the Program does not provide funding for workshops, classes, or travel.

 Students who accept funding from CES are expected to fulfill three requirements: